What could invalidate your car insurance?

 Could I accidentally invalidate my car insurance policy?

-When you search for a quote, insurance providers ask questions so they can calculate the risk of you making a claim.
-They use this information to decide how much to charge you for your premium.
+When you search for a car insurance quote, insurance providers ask questions so they can calculate the risk of you making a claim.
+They use this information to decide how much to charge you for your insurance.

 If you answer any questions untruthfully, perhaps to try to keep costs down, you’re committing fraud.
-When you then make a claim and your insurance provider finds out you were dishonest (and they likely will) your policy will be invalidated.
+If you make a claim and your insurance provider finds out you were dishonest (and they probably will), your policy will be invalidated.

 When getting a quote, always make sure the information you give is accurate and complete to the best of your knowledge.